shiroyasha/blog-source/source/posts/2021-07-14-proactive-cache-warming-in-a-microservice-based-architecture.html.md

 end
 ```

-With this architecture we can achieve pretty fast response times and up-to-date
-content in the cache.
+We get pretty fast response times and up-to-date content in the cache.
+Neat!

-In case we have a cache hit, we can respond under `1ms`, the amount of time it
+If we have a cache hit, we can respond under 1ms, the amount of time it takes to
-takes to fetch the data from the cache.
+fetch the data from the cache.

-In case we have a cache miss, we can respond in `500ms`, the amount of data it
+If we have a cache miss, we can respond in 500ms, the amount of data it takes to
-takes to have a full page render.
+have a full page render.

-This solution is better in both cases from the signature based caching solution
+The event-based cache invalidation is better in both cases from the
-we explored in the previous section.
+signature-based caching solution we explored in the previous section.

 ## Event-based proactive caching

-In that last section we had a `1ms` response for cached pages, and `500ms` for
+We had a 1ms response for cached pages in that last section and 500ms for when
-when the page wasn't cached.
+the page wasn't cached.
 Can we do better?

-One approach that can guarantee us fast `1ms` responses is to utilize proactive
+One approach that can guarantee a fast (1ms) response is to utilize proactive
-caching, meaning to prepare the page cache even before the customers load it for
+caching, meaning to prepare the page cache before the customers load it for the
-the first time.
+first time.

 ![Proactive Cache Warming: Event Based Cache Updater](images/proactive-caching/reactor.png)

-In this architecture, the UI layer is always reading responses from the cache,
+In this architecture, the UI layer always reads responses from the cache,
 meaning that it can guarantee a fast response time for both first visits and
 repeated visits to the page.

-The content of the cache is being maintained by the reactor, a subsystem in the
+The reactor maintains the cache's content, a subsystem in the UI layer that
-UI layer, that reacts to various events in the system and recalculates the
+reacts to various events in the system and recalculates the cached content.
-cache content.

 ``` ruby
 def recent_orders(company_id)